jgh/play-stretchy/README.md

 For an example see the attachments mapper plugin in the simple sample app.

+You also have to make  sure you  take ES plugins into account  when  staging  and  distributing your  application.

 ## Rest Interface

 When you start a node ES will automatically start the rest interface on port 9200 (9201 if 9200 is already in use).